 1 egg – PER SERVING!! (optional and VERY filling!)

-Heat the SOOC Baklouti Green Chili Olive Oil in a large saucepan over medium heat.
-Add onion, garlic, dried oregano, and sauté until golden.
-Add tomato paste and continue cooking for 5 minutes, then add the shrimp stock, and bring to a boil.
-Turn the heat to medium-low, add rice and simmer for 15 minutes.
+Heat the SOOC Baklouti Green Chili Olive Oil in a large pot over medium heat.
+Add onion, garlic, dried turmeric, paprika & oregano and sauté until golden.
+Add Sinai Hot Sauce & tomato paste and continue cooking for 5 minutes.
+Add the SOOC Oregano White Balsamic and scrape up the bottom of your pot (the vinegar makes it easy) then add the shrimp stock, and bring to a boil.
+Turn the heat to medium-low, add rice and potatoes, simmer for 15 minutes.